mattrussell2/unit_test/README.md

 Each pair is inserted in the driver file text as part of the initialization of a std::map<std::string, FnPtr>> object, where "FnPtr" is a typdef of a pointer to a void function that takes no arguments.

-The driver file, unit_test_driver.cpp, is then saved in the current working directory.
+The driver file, main.cpp, is then saved in the current working directory.

 Then the files are compiled in accordance with the Makefile, and a.out is run one time for each test via the Python subprocess module.